 This antenna is also somewhat suitable on OIRT (66-74 MHz), as this frequency band is empty, so the F/R ratio is not very important.
 For the bottom of band (below 69-70 MHz) Körner 19.3 should be directed backwards, as the reflectors will act as a directors.
 For the top of band (above 69-70 MHz) it should be directed right ahead.

 The following video presents a full rotation of my Körner 19.3 recorded in August 2010.
-Currently, the antenna is installed on a higher mast – 10 m AGL, instead of 7.5 m (+ 114 m ASL).
+Currently, the antenna is installed on a higher mast – 10 m AGL, instead of initial 7.5 m (+ 114 m ASL).